 Observation 1: On-demand SIB1 by UE WUS was proved and concluded as a beneficial technique for network energy saving in R18 NES SI.

-Observation 2: On-demand SIB1 by UE WUS can achieve large energy saving gain in real deployment.
+Observation 2: On-demand SIB1 by UE WUS can bring significant energy saving gain (>10%) by comparison of energy consumption for baseline schemes and enhance scheme based on real deployment

 Observation 3: Potential spec impact brought by on-demand SIB1 is acceptable in both RAN1 and RAN2.

+Proposal 1: For evaluation of On-demand SIB1 by UE WUS, adopt the following assumptions of SSB and SIB1 transmissions for the baseline schemes and enhanced scheme.

+Baseline scheme 1: 20ms SSB, 20ms SIB1

+Baseline scheme 2: 160ms SSB, 160ms SIB1

+Enhanced scheme (on demand SIB1 by UE WUS): 160ms SSB, on SIB1

 Proposal 2: Design a mechanism of on-demand SIB1 triggered by UL WUS that works well for both scenario A and B.

 In scenario A, the SIB1 of the boosting cells can be deactivated and UE can send UL WUS to activate the SIB1 transmission of boosting cells if on-demand SIB1 is supported.